The submission date for artists looking to paint a guitar for the Waukesha GuitarTown project has been extended by a few weeks.

-Four photos (4-inch by 6-inch) of current artwork clearly labeled
+- Four photos (4x6) of current artwork clearly labeled

 All application materials from selected artists will be retained by the selection committee until the project is completed.
 Applications will be processed by the committee and artists will be reviewed and selected based on their proposal, work examples and résumé.

 Last year, there were 30 guitars - 10, 10-foot fiberglass sculpture Gibson Les Paul guitars and 20 regular-sized playable guitars - for artists around the area to decorate.
 Most honored Les Paul and his music in their works.

 The GuitarTown project, in collaboration with Gibson Corporation, is a way to celebrate the contributions of Les Paul, a music icon who was born and is buried in Waukesha.